Federal Solar Tax Credit Ends December 31, 2025 — What Californians Need to Know

 Bottom Line

 The solar landscape just changed — fast.
-And if you're planning to go solar, the clock is now ticking.
+If you’re planning to go solar, the clock is ticking.

-Here at Viva Energy, we’re already helping homeowners lock in the 30% credit before the window closes.
-If you’re not sure where you stand or whether your project qualifies, let’s talk.
+At Viva Energy, we’re already helping homeowners lock in the 30% credit before the window closes.
+Not sure where your project stands or whether you qualify?
+Let’s talk today.

 References